tburnett/wtlike/README.md

 ### Select Data for a source

-All further processing uses a subset of the photons within a cone, currently $4^\circ$, about the selected source, and evaluates the exposure for this direction.
+All further processing uses a subset of the photons within a cone, currently $4^\circ$, about the selected source, and evaluates the exposure during 30-s intervals for this direction.
 In the class [`SourceData`](https://tburnett.github.io/wtlike/source_data#SourceData), implemented in the module [`source_data`](https://tburnett.github.io/wtlike/source_data) we
 1. Extract photons
 2. Evaluate exposure, using the effective area tables and a spectral assumption.
 3. Determine the weight for each photon, using the table for the source.
 See the module [weights](https://tburnett.github.io/wtlike/weights) for details.
-4. For each photon's livetime, determine the integrated exposure $\tau$.
+4. For each photon's livetime, determine the exposure $\tau$.

 The result is a photon DataFrame, containing for each photon, the time $t$ in MJD units, $w$,  and $\tau$.